Questions and Answers

 If the money hasn’t been paid out, you’ll get a full refund, including the transaction fee.

-If the funds have been paid out, please call our Western Union Fraud Hotline to speak to a fraud hotline specialist to file a complaint.
+If the funds have been paid out, please call our Western Union Fraud Hotline to speak to a fraud hotline specialist or complete our online fraud complaint form.
 We also encourage you to file a complaint with your local law enforcement agency.

 Q: What happens when I file a fraud complaint?